OrdinaryMagician/SWWMZ/PICKUPS.md

 follows:
  * 100% reduction for elemental (fire, ice, electric, etc.)
  * 80% reduction for splash damage from explosives
- * 60% reduction to momentum from any damage
  * 50% reduction to damage from bullets
  * 40% reduction to everything else